-Real World Examples of the Increased Risk of Erroneous Data - Example of Individual Risk
+Patient Risk: Real World Examples of the Increased Risk of Erroneous Data

-Imagine you live in Washington, D.C. and while on vacation you have acute abdominal pain and need an emergency appendectomy.
-You're in the hospital for surgery and the staff reaches your Primary Care Provider (PCP) to get a complete list of your medications, which you do not have with you.
-Your doctor's office uses an outpatient practice management software system (EHR) which is very different from the hospital's EHR.
+Imagine while on vacation you have acute abdominal pain and need an emergency appendectomy.
+While in the hospital for surgery the staff reaches out to your Primary Care Provider (PCP) to get a complete list of your medications.
+However, your doctor's office is unknowingly incompatible with the hospital's EHR.
 The PCP sends the surgeon an electronic list of your medications through the outpatient EHR to the hospital's EHR for medication reconciliation.
+The information sent about your medications from the outpatient EHR failed to use standard drug codes.
+As you are wheeled into the Operating Room, the lack of ability of the two systems to communicate properly causes a failure to properly transmit your thyroid medication to the hospital.
+Due to a lack of standardized data, the doctor orders a lower dose of your Synthroid.
+The lower dose causes you, the patient, to experience a thyroid storm leading to cardiac arrythmia and cardiac arrest.

-Risk Exposure FACT:

-From 2007 to 2018, 3%

-of data errors resulted

-in patient harm

-including 7 deaths.
+Risk Exposure FACT: From 2007 to 2018, 3% of data errors resulted in patient harm including 7 deaths.